Debreceni VSC: Ownership

 On 27 May 2017, it was announced that Andy Vajna could replace Gábor Szima as the owner of Debrecen.
 Nevertheless, Andy Vajna added that he likes football but he does not want to invest into football.

 On 15 August 2017, it was revealed that Gábor Szima, the owner of Debrecen, might leave the club and a Greek tycoon might arrive.

 On 1 July 2020, Szima resigned as the owner of the club.
 The 73 percent of the shares of the club were purchased by the local government.
 László Papp, mayor of Debrecen, announced that the main goal is to be promoted to the first league again.
-Dániel Tőzsér, former footballer, is appointed the director of the club.
-It was also announced that the budget of the club will be 1.2 billion HUF.

-Péter Szabó said that the new management of the club will base its function on business.

 On 18 December 2020, it was announced that the DVSC Egyesület purchased the majority of the shares.

-On 27 June 2022, Ike Thierry Zaengel was appointed as the chairman of the club.
+On 27 June 2022, Ike Thierry Zaengel was appointed as the chairman and owner of the club.